Sherman Alexie addresses the sexual-misconduct allegations that have led to fallout

 “Feeling deep grief and anger with our Native writing community in what has finally, after years, come to light about the abuses of power by one of our own,” she wrote in the post, not mentioning Alexie’s name.

 “I keep asking myself if there was anything I could have done or said, or should be doing or saying now.
-I do know that for years Native women have had to run the gauntlet [sic] of Native males who abuse that power.”
+I do know that for years Native women have had to run the gauntlet of Native males who abuse that power.”

 Adrienne Keene, a Cherokee Nation member who is an assistant professor of American and Ethnic studies at Brown University, also wrote about sexual harassment in a searing, influential blog post last October titled “The Native Harvey Weinsteins.”